 - A wide variety of non-cactus succulents are native to different regions across the world.
 By contrast, almost all kinds of cacti are native only to the New World.

-Just as cacti stand out because of their areoles, once you are introduced to the non-cactus succulents, it is usually relatively easy to pick them out from other plants.
-Because they store water in their foliage and must be tough enough to survive challenging climates, most sport leaves or modified leaves that, while firm to the touch, have a swollen, "juicy" look (thus the name, "succulent") to them.
+Just as cacti stand out because of their areoles, once you're introduced to the non-cactus succulents, it's usually relatively easy to pick them out from other plants.
+Because they store water in their foliage and must be tough enough to survive challenging climates, most sport leaves or modified leaves that, while firm to the touch, have a swollen, juicy look (thus the name, "succulent") to them.
 Succulents range from the tiny "living stone" (Lithops) to the giant saguaro that grows up to 50 feet tall at maturity.

 - Angelina stonecrop (Sedum rupestre Angelina)